Annual Review of Condensed Matter Physics

-The Annual Review of Condensed Matter Physics is an annual peer-reviewed review journal published by Annual Reviews.
+The Annual Review of Condensed Matter Physics is an annual peer-reviewed review journal published by Annual Reviews (AR).
 It was established in 2010 and covers advances in condensed matter physics and related subjects.
 The editor is Leo Radzihovsky.
 As of 2023, Annual Review of Condensed Matter Physics is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports lists the journal's impact factor as 30.7, ranking it second of 79 journal titles in the category "Physics, Condensed Matter" in 2024.
+As of 2026, Journal Citation Reports lists the journal's impact factor as 29.0, ranking it third of 81 journal titles in the category "Physics, Condensed Matter" for 2025.

 History

-The Annual Review of Condensed Matter Physics was first published in 2010 by the nonprofit publisher Annual Reviews.
-Its founding editor was James S. Langer.
+The Annual Review of Condensed Matter Physics was first published in 2010 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal's founding editor was James S. Langer.
 He was joined by James P. Eisenstein in 2014.
 M. Cristina Marchetti and Subir Sachdev were co-editors in 2016 and 2017; in 2018, Andrew P. Mackenzie joined as the third co-editor.
 As of 2021, the co-editors were Marchetti and Mackenzie.
 Though it was initially published in print, as of 2021 it is only published electronically.
 As of 2025 the editor is Leo Radzihovsky.